abreslav/async-proto/KEEP-COROUTINES.md

 return future.get()
 ```

-This could be rewritten as
+With coroutines, this could be rewritten as

 ```
 asyncFutures {
     val original = asyncLoadImage("...original...") // creates a Future
     val overlay = asyncLoadImage("...overlay...")   // creates a Future
     ...
+    // suspend while awaiting the loading of the images
-    return applyOverlay(await(original), await(overlay))
+    // then run `applyOverlay(...)` when they are both loaded return applyOverlay(await(original), await(overlay)) }
-}
 ```

-Again, less indentation and more natural composition logic (and exception handling, not shown here).
-For more complex
+Again, less indentation and more natural composition logic (and exception handling, not shown here), and no building async/await into teh language: `asyncFuture {}` and `await()` are functions in a library.
-logic the difference between the coroutine code and futures-based code becomes much more dramatic.

 > With the help of _delegated properties_, the example above may be simplified even further:
 ```